ARC-0: ARC Purpose and Guidelines

 Shepherding an ARC

-Parties involved in the process are you, the champion or ARC author, the ARC editors, and the Algorand Core Developers.
+Parties involved in the process are you, the champion or ARC author, the ARC editors, the Algorand Core Developers, and the Algorand Foundation Team.

 Before writing a formal ARC, you should vet your idea.
 Ask the Algorand community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
-We recommend opening a discussion thread on the Algorand forum to do this.
-You can also share the idea on the Algorand Discord #arcs chat room.
+You MUST open a discussion thread on the Algorand forum to do this.
+You SHOULD also share the idea on the Algorand Discord #arcs chat room.

 To facilitate the discussion between each party involved in an ARC, you SHOULD use the specific channel in the Algorand Discord.

-The ARC-Author, is in charge of creating the PR to change the Status to Review.
+The ARC author is in charge of creating the PR and changing the status to REVIEW.

-In short, the role of a champion is to write the ARC using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
+In short, the role of a champion is to write the ARC using the style and format described below, shepherd the discussions in the appropriate forums, build community consensus around the idea, and gather projects with similar needs who will implement it.

 ARC Process